JetBrains/kotlin-web-site/docs/topics/sealed-classes.md

 }
 ```

+> Note that if the `Error` class is part of your code, you can define an abstract `log` method for it and override it in
+> each of its children, and then use `e.log()` to polymorphically call the appropriate function.
+However, if you cannot
+> modify the `Error` class code, using a `when` expression is the best choice, especially if the `Error` class is sealed.

 > `when` expressions on [`expect`](multiplatform-connect-to-apis.md) sealed classes in the common code of multiplatform projects still
 > require an `else` branch.
 This happens because subclasses of `actual` platform implementations aren't known in the
 > common code.